UPDATED: APRIL 19, 2023 | 2 MIN READ

 Planning a tree house can be very exciting for children, but selecting a healthy tree that will withstand the extra weight and pressure is also essential.
 Consulting an arborist is a good idea if you still need to determine which trees are best.

-Build Low
+Build low

-Falls from lower heights are usually less severe than those higher in the air.
+Falls from lower heights are usually less severe than those in the air.
 Nationwide Children’s Hospital states that anything over 10 feet is too high.

-Work With a Professional
+Work with a professional

 Treehouses are a fun project for children and adults alike- but they can be dangerous.
 Working with an experienced treehouse builder with experience constructing treehouses is essential.
 With the help of a builder, you can design and create your own tree house.
 The final product will be structurally sound; if there are any problems, the builder can spot them.

-How to Use a Treehouse Safely
+How to use a treehouse safely

 Treehouses are a great way to escape the everyday hustle and bustle.
 They provide an escape from the real world and a way to live in your own fairy tale.